cXyn-h/Discordpy-Dialogs/README.md

 ## Creating Dialog yamls
 Dialogs are saved in yaml files.
 The example dialog flow is all defined in `testDialogs.yaml` and shows most all the different possible ways to create each of the items.
 Some terms first: A node is either a dialog or a modal and represents some action done and are now waiting for user to respond with a choice.
 Multiple nodes can be defined in one file, and multiple files loaded into one Handler.
 Here are the fields that need to be listed out in a yaml file.
 Dialog definition:
-* name  -- must have. internal id for this dialog, must be unique among all loaded nodes
+* id  -- must have. internal id for this dialog, must be unique among all loaded nodes
 * type -- "type":"dialog" is optional because default is create a dialog node
 * prompt -- the text to prompt person for a response
 * 0 or 1 command -- callback function called after this dialog is sent